Table of Contents

 Step 0: Test and Flash Your Blackpill

 Next, we will try and put it into bootloader mode.
 To do this, hold the button labeled “Boot0” on the top of the Blackpill, and while you are still holding that button, tap and release the “NRST” button.
 Then after a second or two, release the “Boot0” button.
 If nothing happens in QMK toolbox or if it still is responding when you push the Num Lock, then you should try again, because it didn’t go into bootloader mode.

 Now we will try and flash the Blackpill using QMK toolbox (or your tool of choice.)

-First download the firmware bin file from this link:
+First download the firmware zip file from this link for the Waka60:

 Then select that file from QMK Toolbox and click the “Flash” button in the top right.

 THE DIRECTION THAT THE DIODE IS FACING WHEN YOU SOLDER IT ON MATTERS.
 A LOT.